ISIE By-Laws

 Awards -The Awards Committee shall be responsible for overseeing any awards program the Society adopts.
 The Committee shall recommend categories for specific awards, the criteria by which nominees will be judged, and any monetary honoraria to the Council for their approval.
 The Committee shall solicit nominations for recipients of approved awards and shall elect recipients from the nominees.
 The Committee shall have a total of seven members.
 It should be chaired by the Past President and shall include the current President.
 The balance of the Committee’s membership shall be made up of the recent recipients of the Society’s awards.
 Details of the Society’s current awards are given in the Appendix to these bylaws.

 Communications and Publications – The Communications and Publications Committee shall be responsible for overseeing the Society’s communications and publications, including the newsletter, website, and any other internal or external communications as well as its relationship with the Journal of Industrial Ecology.
 The Committee shall annually prepare and tender a report concerning the state of communications and publications.
-The Committee shall have a Chairperson appointed by the President to serve a three-year term, the Editor of the Journal of Industrial Ecology Managing Board (ex officio), the Newsletter Editor (ex officio), and 3 additional members serving at the pleasure of the President.
+The Committee shall have a Chairperson appointed by the President to serve a three-year term.
+The other members shall be the Editor of the Journal of Industrial Ecology (ex officio), the Chair of the Management Board of the Journal of Industrial Ecology, the Newsletter Editor (ex officio) and three additional members appointed by the President.

 Membership – The Membership Committee shall be responsible for reviewing the membership of the Society and for implementing activities to expand the Society’s membership and scope.
 The members of the Membership Committee shall be appointed by the President on the advice of the Council, with a view to ensuring wide geographic distribution.